elusivecodes/FyreQueue/README.md

 - `$queueManager` is a *QueueManager*.
 - `$options` is an array containing configuration options.
     - `config` is a string representing the configuration key, and will default to `QueueManager::DEFAULT`.
-    - `queue` is a string representing the queue name, and will default to `Queue::DEFAULT`.
+    - `queue` is a string representing the queue name, and will default to `QueueManager::DEFAULT`.
     - `maxJobs` is a number representing the maximum number of jobs to execute, and will default to *0*.
     - `maxRuntime` is a number representing the maximum number of seconds the worker should run, and will default to *0*.
     - `rest` is a number representing the number of microseconds to rest after processing a job, and will default to *10000*.